miigdm/doc/how_to_edit_content_elements_templates.md

 Save.

 The number **2000** is the value we give to the new templateRootPath.
 By default, 0, 10, 1910, 1911 are already set to the original folder of templateRootPath.
-If you want to make sure that the value you want to use is not already set, you can check it with the **"TypoScript Object Browser"** and find *lib* -> *fluidContent* -> *templateRootPaths* and see what values are aldready set.
+If you want to make sure that the value you want to use is not already set, you can check it with the **"TypoScript Object Browser"** and find *lib* -> *fluidContent* -> *templateRootPaths* and see what values are already set.

 ###Step 3